-There are four easy ways in which one can arrive in Cerveteri.
+There are four easy ways one can arrive in Cerveteri.
 One is to drive oneself.
-It’s about a 45/50 minute drive from Roma, depending on which part of the Capital City you are leaving from.
+It is about a 45-50 minute drive from Roma, depending on which part of the Capital City you are leaving from.
 The second option is taking a taxi, which can set you back anywhere from S75.00 – $100.00.
-Option number three is taking a Cotral bus from Roma to Cerveteri.
+Option number three is taking a COTRAL bus from Roma to Cerveteri.
 This costs only around $4.00, and takes about an hour.
-The final option is to take a train to the Ladispoli/Certeveri station, and then either a local bus, or a taxi from there.
-Once in Cerveteri, most of the buses will leave you off in Piazza Aldo Moro, which is right outside of the Centro Storico, or the historic center of the town.
-From this piazza, it is simple to walk anywhere you need to go to, including the necropolis of Etruscan tombs, located a short distance outside of the city, (there are also buses that go directly to the necropolis, but more on that later…).I had made arrangements with the taxi driver that I’d met in Ladispoli, Eleonora, to drive me to Cerveteri on a Thursday morning.
-It wasn’t that far of a ride, and having been hit by a car the day before, I was in no mood to be lugging suitcases on and off of buses!
-By this time, the pain had begun to set in, and I wanted to make things as easy for myself, as possible.
+The final option is to take a train to the Ladispoli/Certeveri Station, and then either, a local bus or a taxi, from there.
+Once in Cerveteri, most of the buses will leave you off in Piazza Aldo Moro, which is right outside of the Centro Storico, or the Historic Center of the town.
+From this piazza, it is simple to walk anywhere you need to go to, including the necropolis of Etruscan tombs, located a short distance outside of the city.
+There are also buses that go directly to the necropolis, but more on that later.

 Once I was in the car, Eleonora asked me where I was staying, in Cerveteri.
 I told her that I had booked a room at the Residenza Principi Ruspoli.

 “Ah, you are staying in the castle,” she replied.